 Oxytocin is called the “love hormone” or the “cuddle chemical” since it’s stimulated in breastfeeding, birth, and sex and plays a role in pair bonding and sociability.
 Exactly how oxytocin fits into our biology and psychology is actually a more complex picture, and more of a mystery for men.
 Despite the dark side of oxytocin, this hormone is important for connectivity for us as social beings.
+For Dr Norm Shealy, his research shows him that “oxytocin inadequacy has been reported in every known emotional and mental disorder.”1

 How do we raise our levels of oxytocin naturally?